 Greeley in Weld County, Colorado — The American Mountains (Southwest)

-Topics and series.
-This historical marker is listed in these topic lists: Agriculture • Natural Resources.
-In addition, it is included in the Daughters of the American Revolution (DAR) series list.
-A significant historical date for this entry is March 13, 1875.
+Topics.
+This historical marker is listed in these topic lists: Notable Places • War, World II.
+A significant historical month for this entry is September 2009.